qualitymanifest/find-dup-values/README.md

 -e   Comma-separated list of file extensions to read from
 ```

-Alternatively, you can pass arguments by modifying `config.js`
+Alternatively, you can pass arguments by modifying `config.js`, which can be overridden by passing command line arguments.